 Class of 2022

-Ella—an Economics and English major with an Honors Concentration in Creative Writing as well as minors in both Theology and Glynn Honors—is from Dover, Delaware and joins the summer undergraduate LEO team as a Dissemination intern.
-In this role, she will be working on creating research and policy briefs, as well as helping generally with LEO's efforts to translate research for a non-research audience.
+Ella—an Economics and English major with an Honors Concentration in Creative Writing as well as minors in both Theology and Glynn Honors—is from Dover, Delaware and returns to the undergraduate LEO team as a Dissemination Intern.
+Throughout the year she works on creating research and policy briefs, as well as helping generally with LEO's efforts to translate research for a non-research audience.

 Outside of her involvement with LEO, on campus Ella is a proud member of the piccolo section in the Band of the Fighting Irish.